training-datalab/old-training-datalab.com/_pages/tufte-guidelines.md

 ## Editorial Process

 <p align=" justify">All manuscripts received are subjected to a preliminary desk review.
-The outcome of this desk review may be rejection, approval with minor changes or, exceptionally, sending the manuscript for peer-review.
+The outcome of this desk review may be rejection, approval with minor changes or, exceptionally, sending the manuscript for peer-review.</p>

 <p align=" justify">Double-blind peer-review with external referees is not considered mandatory in this series.
 When the editorial decision of the preliminary review is to submit the manuscript for peer-review, an <strong>open review</strong> with one or two experts is used in which the identities of the authors and referees are disclosed.</p>